SimOgaard/SpetsDev/README.md

 * Physics ground does not need to be the same high resolution mesh since it is using normal shading
 * Instead of using ienumerator to change burning triangle to ash, append a struct with triangle index, material to change to and at what time to do it. although it probably needs to be keept sorted, once it is done you can once a frame go through the list and change any triangle that should be changed and stop once the specified time is not less than current time
 * Offset whole world position so that player is more or less allways in the middle
-* Do not use fastnoise lite in shaders
-* Do not sample noise value for water foam when the value is 0
 * Precalculate density and volumes do not do it on runtime

 ## General shader restructuring:

-* White color on directional light and actually use the light color
 * Add step 3 and 4 of roystan esc toon shader to your own toon shaders https://roystan.net/articles/toon-shader.html
 * Add normal sprite to billboard shaders https://www.youtube.com/watch?v=vOXrrEvYUVg&ab_channel=Artindi
-* Support multiple lights (point light)
-* Fix so that you can use forward base with light cookie
 * Soft/fuzzy shadow (sebastianlaunge geogrophy game's cloud shadows)
-* Point lightning ?using unity particle system?
 * Pixel outline https://www.youtube.com/watch?v=jFevm02NJ5M&ab_channel=JamesKing

 ## Camera:

 * Camera movement system that can lock onto enemies and is more still (doesnt do small movements only large)
-* Small trail that lerps between enemmies that you decide to lock onto
+* Small trail/point that lerps between enemmies that you decide to lock onto, use https://www.youtube.com/watch?v=KPoeNZZ6H4s
 * Camera that follows you and doenst move as much just large movements no small movements
 * Change camera rotation to what david wrote in discord
 * Holding q or e rotation goes to far add a overshoot threshold